Gone Girl actress Lisa Banes dies 10 days after hit-and-run

-Banes was struck as the two-wheeler ran a red light while she was "attempting to cross from west to east on West 64th street," the spokesman said.

-An investigation is under way but no arrests have been made, he added.
+Banes was struck as the two-wheeler ran a red light while she was "attempting to cross from west to east on West 64th street", the spokesman added.
+An investigation is under way, but no arrests have been made.

 The NYPD said it was unable to determine whether the vehicle was a scooter or a motorbike.